lumol-org/lumol/doc/src/concepts/units.rst

 Units
 =====

-Internally Lumol uses a set of internal units.
-For convenience we offer facilities to convert from and to this set of internal units.

-The internal unit system is the following:
+The unit system used internally by Lumol is the following:

 - Angstrom (``A``) for distances;
 - Femtosecond (``fs``) for time;